sherlock-audit/2022-11-isomorph-judging/README.md

 **kree-dotcom**

-Sponsor confirmed, will fix.

-**kree-dotcom**

 Fixed https://github.com/kree-dotcom/Velo-Deposit-Tokens/commit/58b8f3e14b416630971b7b17b500bbe22d2016aa

 Note there are two fixes in this commit relating to the priceLiquidity function.
-The other fix is for issue #145 , the code for these changes doesn't overlap so should be clear, please ask me if it is not.
+The other fix is for issue #145 , the code for these changes doesn't overlap so should be clear.

+**0x00052**

+Fixes look good.
+The pair is now requested directly from the router